joeandthejuice/career-framework/careerLadder/dataEngineer/leadDataEngineer.md

 **Business Acumen**

-*   I engage in listening sessions (All Hands, Quarterly Business Updates, etc.) to increase my learning and guide my work/priorities
+*   I engage in listening sessions (department introductions , mothly status Updates, etc.) to increase my learning and guide my work/priorities
 *   I have a working knowledge of JOE & THE JUICE’s org/team structure and how teams work together across JOE & THE JUICE, and am able to help my team effectively collaborate effectively with other teams across our org